-When I was in college my roommate and I’s room was nicknamed “the poster room” because we covered almost every single bit of wall space with posters.
-Her side had a lot of bands and music themed posters, and my side was mostly High School Musical and Star Wars.
-The minute you walked into our room, you learned something about us.
+When I was in college, my roommate and my room was nicknamed “the poster room.”
+We covered almost every single bit of wall space with posters.
 I LOVED our room because I felt like those posters really reflected me, who I was and what I loved.

-Jesse and I bonded over a mutual love of Star Wars long before we started dating, so it’s an important part of our story.
-The prints are very simple and cute, but they are Star Wars none the less.
-I’ve had these prints for years, but have kept them hidden in less conspicuous places because I didn’t think it was “mature” to have them hanging somewhere front and center.
+My husband and I bonded over a mutual love of Star Wars long before we started dating, so it’s an important part of our story.
+The prints are very simple and cute.
+I had these prints for years, but I kept them hidden.
+I didn’t think it was “mature” to have them hanging somewhere front and center.
 Now I say, screw it!
 I’m an adult who likes Star Wars.
-And if you come to my house (or read this blog, or know me at all) then you will know it.
+And if you come to my house (or read this blog) then you will know it.

 My other grandfather collected owls, so I have owl pieces that represent him as well.
-I actually have an animal for all of my grandparents, and a close uncle, that I’ve lost.
-Having a ceramic animal, painting or pillow with one of these “spirit” animals is my way of making my decor special to me and my family.
-I’ve even worked some of them into Mara’s toy box.
+I actually have an animal for all of my grandparents.
+Having a ceramic animal, painting or pillow with one of these animals is my way of making my decor special to me and my family.
+I’ve even worked some of them into my kid’s toy box.

-In addition to art made by other people, I’ve also framed and hung several photos that I took on our grand adventure to Europe a few years back.
-Each photo is from one of the cities that we visited, with two of them being from Paris because it was my favorite city.
-From left to right there’s: the Eiffel Tower at night, the Necropolis in Glasgow, a gargoyle from the top of Notre Dame, Big Ben in London and Sycamore Gap in Northumberland National Park, UK.
+In addition to art made by other people, I also framed and hung several photos that I took in our living room.
+They are from our grand adventure to Europe a few years back.
+Each photo features one of the cities that we visited.
+Actually, two of them are from Paris because it was my favorite city.
+On the back wall is the Eiffel Tower at night and the Necropolis in Glasgow.
+The next wall features a gargoyle from the top of Notre Dame, Big Ben in London and Sycamore Gap in Northumberland National Park, UK.
 Not only are the pictures reminders of the locations, but I can remember the events of the days when the photos were taken.

 For example, I took the Eiffel Tower photo walking back to our hotel on one of our last nights in Paris.
-I was slightly drunk and balanced my camera on the side of a bridge to get the low exposure shot.
-I’m still suprised I didn’t drop it in the river!
+I had a few glasses of wine and balanced my camera on the side of a bridge to get the low exposure shot.
+I’m still surprised I didn’t drop it in the river!
 It’s really fun to be able to look up from the couch and have a little trip down memory lane for a few seconds.

-As I’ve grown more into myself and learned what design elements I like and don’t care for, I’ve really embraced the idea of making our house a home.
+As I’ve grown more into myself and learned what design elements I like and don’t care for.
+I’ve truly learned how to make a house feel like a home.
 To me, that extends beyond the furniture and paint on the walls.
 I’ve learned that the things in my house I treasure the most aren’t expensive, or even something I’ve bought.
 They just reflect my interests or remind me of fun times or people I love.
 I don’t have wallpaper made of posters any more, but the spirit of the poster room lives on!